coderefinery/cmake/_episodes/10-exercise.md

 What is the difference between `make test` and `./bin/unit_tests`?

-We will enhance this a bit: We indent the code and add an option and an if check to be able to toggle compilation of unit tests on or off:
+We will enhance this a bit: We add an option and an if-check to be able to toggle compilation of unit tests on or off:

 ```cmake
 option(ENABLE_UNIT_TESTS "Enable unit tests" ON)